skroutz/ruby-style-guide/README.md

     end
     ```

-* Use RDoc and its conventions for API documentation.
-Don't put an
+* Use [Yard](http://yardoc.org) and its conventions for API documentation.
-  empty line between the comment block and the `def`.
+  Don't put an empty line between the comment block and the `def`.
 * Keep lines fewer than 80 characters.
 * Avoid trailing whitespace.